capricode-ui/Website-Visual-Testing-Tool/README.md

 # Website-Visual-Testing-Tool
-This is a project to assist QA testers in identifying visual bugs using this tool as well as to help them distinguish between good and bad accessibility in website UI.
+This is a project to assist QA testers in identifying visual bugs in website UI as well as to help them distinguish between good and bad accessibility in websites.

 Teammates: